juaml/junifer/docs/using/codeless.rst

 .. important::

-   The datareader step configuration is optional, as junifer only provides one datareader.
-Nevertheless, it is possible to extend junifer with custom datareaders, and thus, it is also possible to configure this step.
+   The ``datareader`` step configuration is optional, as ``junifer`` only provides one DataReader.
+Nevertheless, it is possible to extend ``junifer`` with custom DataReaders, and thus, it is also possible to configure this step.

 Data Grabber